-‘Toned’ isn’t the acceptable version of ‘muscular’ for women.
-I have heard more times than I can count that women want to be ‘toned’ and not ‘muscular.’
+I have heard more times than I can count that women want to be “toned” and not “muscular.”
 Toned means ‘given greater strength’; well, what makes you stronger?
-Muscles.
-‘Toned’ seems to be the acceptable term for a strong-looking woman because, unfortunately, anything having to do with ‘muscles’ or ‘being muscular’ has become akin to ‘masculine’ these days.
-It’s fine to want to be ‘toned’ but don’t use it in a way to put down muscular women.
+Answer: muscles.
+Unfortunately, “toned” seems to be the acceptable term for a strong-looking woman because, to many, anything having to do with muscles or being muscular is akin to masculine.
+It’s fine to want to be toned but don’t use it as a way to put down muscular women.